-These are just some of my favorite go to activities when we play with dice.
+These are just some of my favorite go-to activities when we play with dice.
 The options are endless, though.
-I also like to let my kids take the reins, if they think of a fun game then that is just as great as ones I thought of!
+I also like to let my kids take the reins, if they think of a fun game then that is just as great as the ones I thought of!

 Once your child’s creativity is sparked with this fun activity, take it a step further with these engaging resources: